 1. Google Has the Largest Search Market Share

 The main reason we discuss Google with such single-minded focus is that it has the largest market share worldwide by quite a margin.
-Google accounts for 88.47% of the global search engine market as of April 2019 (Source: Statista, 2019).
-Its market share in the UK alone is even higher – 92.44% as of June 2019 (Source: StatCounter, 2019).
+Google accounts for 88% of the global search engine market as of October 2020 (Source: Statista).
+Its market share in the UK alone is even higher – 92% as of November 2020 (Source: StatCounter).

-With these figures in mind, it’s safe to say whether you sell worldwide or just within the UK, the vast majority of your customers will be using Google to find you… and your competitors.
+With these figures in mind, it’s safe to say whether you sell worldwide or just within the UK, the vast majority of your customers will be using Google to find your business… and your competitors.